Confinement-Deconfinement transition and $Z_2$ symmetry in $Z_2+$Higgs theory: Introduction

 The non-invariance of the action under $Z_2$ gauge transformation which are not periodic in temporal directions does not necessarily imply the explicit breaking of $Z_2$ symmetry.
 The presence of $Z_2$ symmetry or it's explicit breaking can only be inferred from the free energy of the Polyakov loop.
-In the free energy or the partition function calculations, two factors play an important role.
-The distribution of the action also known as the density of states ($DoS$) and the Boltzmann factor.
+In the free energy or the partition function calculations, two factors play important roles.
+They are the distribution of the action, which is also known as the density of states ($DoS$) and the Boltzmann factor.
 The latter clearly does not respect the $Z_2$ symmetry.
 So the realisation of the $Z_2$ symmetry must come from the $DoS$ and it's dominance over the Boltzmann factor.
 Computing the $DoS$ in $SU(N)+$Higgs theory is a difficult task as the configuration space is infinite.
 In this situation, the $Z_2+$Higgs theory in four dimensions provides a suitable alternative.
 Since the field variables take values $\pm1$, it is possible to calculate the $DoS$ with some simplifications.

 The $Z_2+$Higgs theory has been extensively studied in literature~\cite{Balian:1974ts,Balian:1974xw,Creutz:1979he, Fradkin:1978dv, Callaway:1981rt, Bhanot:1981ug, Bhanot:1980ga}.
 The phase diagram of this theory is found to be similar to that of $SU(N)+$Higgs theories in $3$ and $4-$dimensions ~\cite{Jongeward:1980wx,Creutz:1983ev}.
-This theory has no continuum limit and the temporal direction of $SU(N)$ gauge theories has no analog in this case.
-For the purpose of understanding the role of $DoS$ on the $Z_2$ symmetry it is sufficient to consider the Higgs field to be periodic in any one of the four dimensions.
-This will affect the gauge transformations, which are not periodic in this direction but preserve the invariance of the pure gauge action, exactly the same way matter fields affect the corresponding gauge transformations in $SU(N)$ gauge theories.
-The Polyakov loop along this ``temporal direction" behaves as an order parameter for the $CD$ transition.
+Though, in this theory there is no analog of the beta-functions of $SU(N)+$Higgs theories and the temperature is controlled by the couplings of the therory \cite{Caselle:1995wn}.
+The similarity with the $SU(N)+$Higgs theories arises when periodic/anti-periodic boundary condition is imposed on the Higgs field, in any one of the four dimensions.
+As a consequence gauge transformations which are not periodic in this ``temporal'' direction are not allowed and the $Z_2$ symmetry is explicitly broken similar to the explicit breaking of $Z_N$ symmetry in $SU(N)+$Higgs theories.
+It is important to note the difference on the role of $N_\tau$ between $Z_2+$Higgs and $SU(N)+$Higgs theories.
+Though in both cases increase in $N_\tau$ introduces additional degrees of freedom, in $SU(N)+$Higgs theory to study $Z_N$ symmetry at fixed temperature the couplings need to be tuned.